saltstack/salt-user-guide/docs/topics/requisites.rst

 Referencing state declarations
 ------------------------------
-Requisites can match either the ID Declaration or the name parameter.
+Requisites can match either the ID declaration or the name parameter.
 A requisite references another part of a state file (SLS) in the form of:
 ``state_module: [id | name]``